ladkabiharihai/jokker99/README.md

 # Hii there!  <img src="https://github.com/jokker99/jokker99/blob/master/Assets/wave.gif" width="50px">
 My Name is Ashish Kumar
-I am :
+I am : <br>
-Experienced with demonstrated history of working projects in the information technology.
+Experienced with demonstrated history of working projects in the information technology.   <br>
-#### Currently pursuing Bachelor's degree focused in Computer Science from Rajasthan Institute of Engineering & Technology (RIET-Jaipur).
+Currently pursuing Bachelor's degree focused in Computer Science from Rajasthan Institute of Engineering & Technology (RIET-Jaipur).
 <!--
 **jokker99/jokker99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.